mimolabs/mimo-docker/README.md

 MIMO will NOT work without a domain name - you cannot use MIMO with an IP.

 If you don't have a domain name, there's a gazillion places online for you to get one from.
-We recommend Namecheap.
+We recommend [Namecheap](https://namecheap.pxf.io/c/1248558/386170/5618)

 If you do have a domain name, all you need to do is add the records below to your DNS.